-Pegylated-interferon-lambda (PEG-IFN-λ) is a well-characterized, late-stage, first in class, type III interferon that stimulates cell-mediated immune responses that are critical for the development of host protection during viral infections.
+Pegylated interferon-lambda (Lambda) is a well-characterized, late-stage, first in class, type III interferon that stimulates cell-mediated immune responses that are critical for the development of host protection during viral infections.
 IFN-λ targets type III IFN receptors which are distinct from the type I IFN receptors targeted by IFN-α.
 These type III receptors are highly expressed on hepatocytes with limited expression on hematopoietic and central nervous system cells, which may reduce the off-target effects associated with other interferons and improve the tolerability of PEG-IFN-λ.
 Although IFN-λ does not use the IFN-a receptor complex for signaling, signaling through either the IFN-λ or IFN-a receptor complexes results in the activation of the same Jak-STAT signal transduction cascade.1

-Potential Impact of Limited Lambda Receptor Distribution
+Limited Hepatic Lambda Receptor Distribution

-IFN-λ and IFN-a Signals Through Same Downstream Signaling Pathway2
+IFN-λ and IFN-α Signals Through Same Downstream Signaling Pathway2